FullHuman/purgecss-docs/whitelisting.md

 # Whitelisting

-You can whitelist selectors to stop purgecss from removing them from your CSS.
-This can be accomplished with the purgecss options `whitelist` and `whitelistPatterns`, or directly in your CSS with a special comment.
+You can whitelist selectors to stop PurgeCSS from removing them from your CSS.
+This can be accomplished with the PurgeCSS options `whitelist` and `whitelistPatterns`, or directly in your CSS with a special comment.

 ## Specific selectors